shleen/aides-memoire/UX.md

   <img src="https://i.imgur.com/6Dtb5gp.png" width="200">

-  Very good for quick access to content!
+  Very good for quick content access!
 Provides dynamic content views!
 Particularly beneficial for sites with large amounts of content & would like to not have users browse through hierarchies or indexes.

 #### Card Sorting